Calculation jobs and batch system

 exit $EXITCODE

 Please replace anything within <…> with your own values!
 If your program has a parameter as to how many GPUs to use, you can specify this using the variable $SLURM_GPUS_ON_NODE.
-Your program will then use automatically the exact amount of GPUs you requested.
+Your program will then use automatically the exact amount of GPUs requested above with --gres=.

 The request “--gres=Class:Type:Amount” always refers to a single accelerator node, and to GPU cards as a whole.
 There is no way of requesting separate amounts of GPU cores (i.e. 48 Tensor units)--you can just ask for one up to 4 whole GPU cards.